RESIDENTIAL CONVEYANCING

 How long will my house sale / purchase take?

 How long it will take from your offer being accepted to completion will depend on a number of factors.
-The average process takes between 8 and 12 weeks.
+The average process takes between 10 and 14 weeks with leasehold properties usually taking considerably longer because of the additional documentation involved.

 It can be quicker or slower, depending on the parties in the ‘chain’.
-For example, if you are a first-time buyer, purchasing a new build property with a mortgage in principle and the transaction goes smoothly it could take as little as 6 weeks.
+For example, if you are a first-time buyer, purchasing a new build property with a mortgage in principle and the transaction goes smoothly it could take as little as 8 weeks.
 However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, between 3 and 6 months.
-In such, a situation additional charges would apply.
+In such a situation, additional charges would apply.

 What legal work will you be doing for me?